maryanibrahim/snake-client/README.md

 ## Getting Started

-- server code for this game was not written from scratch.
-It is a heavily modified version of the single player game Snek created by Tania Rascia.
+- The server code for this game was not written from scratch.
+It is a heavily modified version of the single-player game Snek created by [Tania Rascia](https://github.com/taniarascia).
+You can find the original server code [here](https://github.com/taniarascia/snek).

-- Follow steps inside the snek server repo to run the server side
+- Follow steps inside the snek server repo to run the server side.

 - Run the development snake client using the `node play.js` command.